 Tribes Trek to D.C. to Offer Climate Change Perspective

-HELENA, Mont. - Tribal lands are among some of the areas most affected by global climate change, and those lands are also some of the richest in renewable energy resources.
+CHEYENNE, Wyo. - Tribal lands are among some of the areas most affected by a changing climate, and those lands are also some of the richest in renewable energy resources.
 Those are two points being made as tribal leaders from around the country meet at the White House to share their perspectives on climate change with federal officials.

-Montana State Sen. Jonathan Windy Boy (D), Vice Chairman of the Chippewa Cree Tribe, is one of those attending the briefings.
+Montana State Representative Jonathan Windy Boy, a member of the Chippewa Cree Tribe, is one of those at the White House Tribal Nations Conference.
 He says tribes want to help with clean energy solutions.

 "There are areas of expertise that we bring to the table, but when you have federal laws and federal rules that come into effect here, we're never at the table to help guide those rules and policy."